 Tom Lynn is also naked, but in a different respect, stripped of all contrivances.
 Polly has also stripped herself bare by intentionally ceding her role as Tom’s savior, stripping herself of the very thing that drew Tom to her in the first place.

-Divorced from the make-believe stories they told themselves, how do they feel about each other?
+Divorced from that storyline, how do they feel about each other?

 You meant it, didn’t you? he asks when the battle is over, trying to process her insistence that she never wants to see him again.

 Yes, Polly tells him, miserable, thinking she can never stop meaning it, that she can never let herself become truly his again or she will again be a weapon to be used against him by the Fairy Queen.

 The loophole they then discover is not mere wordplay as some have complained.
 It is something far more intimate to their story.

 What happens is that Tom does not try to change her mind.

 Instead, he admits that he used her and tells her that while he agrees it might not work out, he has still always wanted to go on seeing her.
 Polly realizes the significance of his not trying to change her mind.

 She thought of all the things Tom might have said—which Seb would have said—just now to change her mind.
 It was the things not said that showed they might have a great deal in common.
 And Tom had spent so many years defying Laurel.
 One of the things he had to be saying, by not saying was that there had to be some way to get round Laurel’s chilly logic.
 Perhaps there always was a way.

 Tom understands what she is just realizing.
 Polly became a weapon to be used against Tom when they both, mutually, allowed Polly to become a character whose storyline was defined by Tom’s certainty that she was his savior.
 They can be together only if she is no longer, ever, in any way shape or form, a person whose identity is under the influence of his ability to imagine things into being, to control her storyline.